(Updated June 2017)

 COKE, WEIGHT, GLUCOSE & CAFFEINE

 For most of my life I have suffered crippling dry throats which make it almost impossible to speak or sing, two things I often need to do.
 Because doctors couldn’t see it, or measure it, they did nothing, so for half a century, since I was not prepared to drink whisky all day, my only reliable relief was drinking Coca-Cola.
 Not the sugar-free or aspartame version, not water, Pepsi or any of the other colas or fizzy drinks, fruit drinks etc. although I have had nearly as good an effect from LIDL's cheap cola.
 By the eighties, I was aware that this was a quite separate function from thirst, I didn't need a whole can or glassful, just an occasionally mouthful.
-I tried twice living without Coke for a month, I didn't lose an ounce, I just suffered terribly with my throat.
+I tried living without Coke for 2 months, I didn't lose an ounce, I just suffered terribly with my throat.
 People go on about the amount of sugar in Coke, but years ago, a GP with a bottle on his desk said "What sugar?
 Coke contains glucose, which stimulates the production of mucus".
 The clue was there, but I didn't spot it straight away, and it was in 2015 that it suddenly became obvious that when I have a cold, and produce more mucus, my throat problems go away, so I asked my GP how I could get my body to produce more mucus.
-He implied that I was talking rubbish, and gave me some pills that did nothing, so I asked my acupuncturist, and she sorted it out - half a century of discomfort gone in half an hour.
+He implied that I was talking rubbish, and gave me some pills that did nothing, so I asked my acupuncturist, and she sorted it out - half a century of discomfort gone in half an hour, although treatment needs to be topped up.
 Now that my throat is not a problem, the only down-side is that I am a bit clogged up with mucus first thing in the morning, but that is a small price to pay for relief from years of misery.
 Ironically, Coke is the best thing to clear that, but I gave up having it indoors, so I only drank it when I was out.
 That reduced my glucose levels, and within 3 weeks, removed my theoretical risk of diabetes, but there was another complication that I didn't bargain for.
-I don't drink tea or coffee, and I have often said that “I take my caffeine cold", but stopping the Coke has meant stopping the caffeine, and that slowed me down to an alarming extent, so I have actually PUT ON WEIGHT, probably because of the lethargy.
+I don't drink tea or coffee, and I have often said that “I take my caffeine cold", but stopping the Coke meant stopping the caffeine, and that slowed me down to an alarming extent, so I actually PUT ON WEIGHT, probably because of the lethargy.
 So-called "natural" stimulants may seem like an answer, but they seem to contain large amounts of sugar and fructose, as do "health drinks", yoghurts and fruit drinks.
 Probiotic yoghurts often lose their probiotic properties by the time you eat them.
 Probiotic capsules are better.

 An American friend pointed out that doctors in the states prescribe the syrup from which Coke is made, for relief from certain throat ailments.
 Where can I buy it?
 If you use a drink to help your throat, you probably only need an occasional mouthful, so don’t drink a whole can or a glassful, I find that I drink less if I take it straight from a large bottle.
 If you are taking in too much fizzy drink, try this: make a rule that you first have to take so-many swallows of water, then you are allowed just one mouthful of fizz, so you still get the taste, and the feeling in your mouth.